bobgreenshields/rivers-of-blood/encounters/Catacomb Temple.md

 - is there a [[Heart Crab swarm]] guarding the temple?
 - home to the [[Blood Demon]]?
-- do we use Skaven here
-- or Darklings perhaps
-- possibly even a few Deugar
 - or none of the above, just cultists

 #### Links to other nodes